Bachelor of Civil Engineering with Honours

 - PEO1 - Competent graduates who can apply Civil Engineering knowledge in practice to solve complex problems and contemporary issues.

-- PEO2 - Graduates who can communicate effectively, demonstrate leadership skills and exhibit high degree of professionalism.
+- PEO2 - Graduates who can communicate effectively and demonstrate leadership skills.

 - PEO3 - Graduates who are professionals in their fields and contribute to the society with environmental consciousness, embark on life-long learning for professional advancement and possess entrepreneurial skills.

 Appendix B: Programme Educational Objective (PEO) Statements

 The listed POs are published at Faculty Notice Board, Student Handbook and Programme webpage of official website (http://www.city.edu.my).
 The same is publicised to parents and students when they approach for admission.